 In applying for the order, the employer must describe why it is requesting protection from another party.
 Once complete, the party files the forms with the court clerk.
 There is no fee.

-A judge then reviews the forms and decides by the next business day whether or not to issue a temporary restraining order.
+A judge then reviews the forms and decides by the next business day whether or not there is “reasonable proof” to support a temporary restraining order.
 If issued, the temporary order will usually last for 21 days.

 Following the issuance of the TRO, the court will determine whether or not to issue a permanent restraining order after hearing evidence on the matter.
 Prior to this hearing, a notice of court hearing must be given to the restrained party via a process server.10